Love's Labour's Won: In other popular culture

 The play was featured as a plot device in the 1948 novel Love Lies Bleeding (1948) by Edmund Crispin, in which the discovery of a copy of the play triggers a series of murders.

 The writing of the play is a major plot point in the 2007 Doctor Who episode "The Shakespeare Code" where The Tenth Doctor witnesses the writing of the play firsthand.

 It was also used in the book series The 39 Clues as a minor plot device in the final book of the first series.

 In Harry Turtledove's alternate history novel Ruled Britannia, depicting a Spanish-ruled England in which Shakespeare is involved in the clandestine resistance, depicts him writing a play called Love's Labour's Won.
 However, this play seems to be simply "our" Love's Labour's Lost, as Shakespeare is shown making a last-minute change of Don Armado's nationality from Spanish to Italian, to avoid insulting the overlords.

+The play Love’s Labour’s Won is mentioned several times along with other known lost plays in The Tragedy of Arthur, a 2011 novel by the author Arthur Phillips which is about a recently found, previously unknown, Shakespeare play.